at the Abby Aldrich Rockefeller Folk Art Museum

 A Century of African-American Quilts

-This exhibit showcases eleven colorful and stunning quilts, half of which have never before been seen by the public, spanning more than a century after 1875.
+This exhibit showcases twelve colorful and stunning quilts, half of which have never before been seen by the public, spanning more than a century after 1875.
 The quilts of African Americans varied widely, depending on the date, location or community, the purpose for which the quilt was made, and the personal artistic vision of the quilt maker.
 The bold designs and brilliant colors of the quilts speak to a longstanding cultural and artistic tradition within which the women designed and created their quilts.
 Although none of the quilts were made during the era of slavery in America, several of the quilters represented were born into slavery and others descended from enslaved families.
 Each quilt maker used the humble materials of fabric and thread to create a bedcover that was warm and practical as well as brilliant in color and artistry.
 This exhibition was made possible thanks to gifts from Cindy and Sheldon Stone of Los Angeles, California, and the W. K. Kellogg Foundation c/o Cynthia and Robert Milligan of Lincoln, Nebraska.

-Opens January 30, 2016 in the Foster and Muriel McCarl Gallery.
+Through May, 2018, in the Foster and Muriel McCarl Gallery

 American Ship Paintings